CyberSys/Male-Poon/README.md

 * Restore dual GUID system/Firefox addons support
 * Revert removal of ability to set extension update background URL (in case someone else starts their own addon site)

+## FAQ
+* Doesn't this violate Moonchild Productions' branding and copyrights?
+    * No. Moonchild Productions owns (but has not legally registered) the copyright for Moonchild Productions and Pale Moon.
+He does not own the copyright for Male Poon, nor the copyright for ManchildProductions.
+On the Pale Moon forum Tobin claims that the blood moon logo cannot be used, even in goatse form.
+I am not using the blood moon logo from the Pale Moon repo.
+I am using a different picture of a blood moon pulled off of Google Images that is completely unrelated to their blood moon logo/branding.
+The font they used for the Pale Moon logo allows free commercial use.
+As such, I am not in violation of any branding.
+I'd be happy to take them to court to prove otherwise.
+I have the time and money to do so.

 ## Credits:
 * MoonchildProductions for the wonderful Pale Moon Browser and UXP platform.
 * Credits also go to Pale Moon and UXP contributors for the same as above.